Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 ---
-title: 'Building a Substack-like Subscription Feature'
+title: 'Building a Substack-like Subscribe Feature'
 excerpt: 'Learn how to implement a newsletter subscription system using Astro, Netlify Functions, and Google Sheets - a free alternative to paid newsletter platforms.'
 publishDate: 2025-02-02
 image: '/images/articles/subscribe-feature.png'